bkfleet1/regex/Develop/gist-template.md

 | [0-9] | Matches a digit from within a specified range. |
 | [$@!] | Matches a digit from within a specified range. |

 #### Sample Code
 Below is sample javacript code using the match() function and a bracket expression.
+Notice in the example each individual word in the **const array** variable is returned seperately with the response array.

 >> **const array = 'Stock market is supposed to drop when the Fed hikes interest rates.
 So why are the markets rallying now?';**